Glaucium secmenii: Description

-Glaucium secmenii is a perennial flower which grows in small dense cushions.
+Glaucium secmenii is a perennial plant which grows in small dense cushions.
 Its taproot is woody and is short and thick.
 It is surrounded by old hardened petioles at its base.
 The stems of the plant are 8-10 cm long and grow upright from many branches at the base.
 The leaves are 2.5 cm by 0.5-1.8 cm in size.
 They are arranged in a pinnate fashion on each side of the stem, but not down the whole length of the stem.
 The leaves are densely covered with long soft hairs, with a narrow and oblong shape and serrated edges.

 Each flower is solitary and about 1.5 cm in diameter, growing at the end of a short stalk which is curved.
 There are two sepals per flower which measure 1.1-1.5 cm by 0.5-0.6 cm in size.
 They are narrower at the tip and have their widest portion near their base, tapering to a point at their apex.
 They have fine, straight hairs of a silky texture.
 The petals measure 1.2-1.6 cm by 1.6-1.7 cm in size and are an orange-reddish color.
 There are numerous yellow stamens.

 The pollen is sphere-shaped and has three colpus and microechinate bristle ornamentation.
-It measures 19–30 µm long by 20–34 µm wide.
-The colpus measure 13–25 µm long by 4–14 µm wide.
+It measures 19–30 μm long by 20–34 μm wide.
+The colpus measure 13–25 μm long by 4–14 μm wide.

 The seedpod is of a linear shape and has dense, fine hairs.
 The seed is oblong in shape and a blackish-brown color.
 Its surface is pitted with cavities which are separated by protruding partitions.
 The seed measures 0.98-1.74 mm long by 0.83-1.66 mm wide.
 The length of the seed's hilum is 0.62-1.34 mm long.